Master thesis (MRRMAS)

 Knowledge

-• Which theories and methods can be used to solve the chosen research question
+The main theories and concepts relevant to the research question

 Skills

-• Formulate a relevant research question that can be answered theoretically or empirically
+Formulate a clear and relevant research question that can be answered theoretically or empirically

-• Use the results from the analysis to discuss the research question
+Use the results from the analyses to discuss the research question, including discussing the implications of the findings in a broader context

 Required prerequisite knowledge